-☑ QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly p period ended June 30, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ion period from to ile Number: 000-24843 EXEMPT INVESTORS, L.P. rant as specified in its charter) Delaware 47-0810385 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1004 Farnam Street, Suite 400 Omaha, Nebraska 68102 (Address of principal executive offices) (Zip Code) (402 2) 444-1630 (Registrant's telephone e number, including area code) Exchange Act of 1934 during the preceding 12 months (or for so and (2) has been subject to such filing requirements for the past Indicate by check mark whether the registrant has submitted Interactive Data File required to be submitted and posted pursu for such shorter period that the registrant was required to submitted ed electronically and posted on its corporate Web site, if any, every nant to Rule 405 of Regulation S-T during the preceding 12 months (or reporting company.
-See definition of "large accelerated filer", "Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer ☐ Accelerated filer ⊠ Non- accelerated filer ☐ Smaller reporting company ☐ (do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as d lefined in Rule 12b-2 of the Exchange Act).
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2013

+OR

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission File Number: 000-24843

+AMERICA FIRST TAX EXEMPT INVESTORS, L.P.

+(Exact name of registrant as specified in its charter)

+Delaware 47-0810385 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+1004 Farnam Street, Suite 400 (Address of principal executive offices)

+Omaha, Nebraska 68102 (Zip Code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES 🗵 NO 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES $\boxtimes$ NO $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "large accelerated filer", "large accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer □ Accelerated filer 🗵 Non- accelerated filer □ (do not check if a smaller reporting company) Smaller reporting company □ ndicate by check mark whether the regist rant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
 YES □ NO ⊠